Gazprom riders feel 'alone' & 'cancelled' after ban

 All staff are now without pay, as Gazprom are not obliged to continue to finance the team if there is no competition licence in place.

-Gazprom, a second-tier, Pro-Tour team in road cycling, was part-funded by the state-backed Russian oil and gas company of the same name - which also saw its ties with German Bundesliga club Schalke come to an end in March.
+Gazprom, a second-tier, Pro-Tour team in road cycling, was part-funded by the state-backed Russian gas company of the same name - which also saw its ties with German Bundesliga club Schalke come to an end in March.

 "What I want to say to the UCI is to think about all our lives in this moment," Canola added.
 "If they are in the same position as us what would they do to make sense to their lives?